 h) Reconnaissance Survey

-In this survey, data is gathered by marking physical observation and some measurements are taken by using survey instruments.
+In this survey, data is gathered by making physical observations and some measurements are taken by using survey instruments.

 2)Types of surveying based on Type of Instruments